numerique-gouv/magnify/README.md

 You can access the Django admin site at [localhost:8071/admin](http://localhost:8071/admin/).

-To access the Django admin, you will first need to create a superuser account:
+To access the Django admin, connect with the superuser created via the `make bootstrap` command you run earlier: `admin`/`admin`.

+You can always create this superuser account again if necessary with:

 ```bash
 $ make superuser